sobteclib/sobtec2/en/content/10gamification.md

 Finally, the fourth step is to compare our stories with those of others.
-Very often we find that our compulsive habits are very much similar to those of our peers, but we also discover that there exists a great many ways to make a change - as long as we do really want it.
+Very often we find that our compulsive habits are very much similar to those of our peers, but we also discover that there exists a great many ways to make a change – as long as we do really want it.

 [^1]: “The Performance Society”, in Ippolita, In the Facebook Aquarium, INC, Amsterdam, 2015, p.
 23.

 [^2]: Flow, or in the zone / in the groove.
 See Mihály Csíkszentmihály, Flow: the Psychology of optimal experience, Harper & Row, New York 1990.

-[^3]: A brief introduction can be found in McLeod, S. A. (2015).
-Skinner:
-Operant Conditioning.
-Retrieved from: https://www.simplypsychology.org/operant-conditioning.html The classic work is Skinner, B.  F.  (1953).
-Science and human behavior.  http://www.bfskinner.org/newtestsite/wp-content/uploads/2014/02/ScienceHumanBehavior.pdf
+[^3]: A brief introduction can be found in S. A. McLeod: Skinner: Operant Conditioning.
+2015. https://www.simplypsychology.org/operant-conditioning.html The classic work is B. F. Skinner: Science and human behavior.
+1953. http://www.bfskinner.org/newtestsite/wp-content/uploads/2014/02/ScienceHumanBehavior.pdf